All Episodes

 These people are so concerned about this.

-Why were they uh about 24?
+Why were they about 24?

-These are the same people that blew a gasket when the Dubai Ports deal was announced.
+These are the same people that blew a gasket when the Dubai ports deal was announced.

 I mean, what the hell was wrong with the Dubai Ports deal?